usb-tools/USBProxy-legacy/README.md

 FAQ
 ---
+Q. I need support!

+A. Me too buddy, me too.
+Let's hug it out.
+Your best chance of getting support is to contact me on IRC (#usb-mitm on freenode.net), raise an issue on GitHub or email me directly.

 Q. How is this different to using usbmon on the host?

 A. It isn't.
 Although there are situations where you may not be able to access